Fly Fisher Pro

 It can look intimidating when you run into a fly fisherman on the river who seems more gear than man.
-The simple truth is that you don’t need the best fishing vest, wading boots or a float tube, especially at the start.
+The simple truth is that you don’t need the best fishing vest, best wading boots or the best float tube, especially at the start.
 Start simple and as you begin to master the fly fishing basics, you can add more gear to help you perfect your cast.

 Best fly Rods for the Money

 To begin with, you’re going to need to set up a fly rod.
 You can start with a beginner fly rod and reel.
 We recommend picking up a flyfishing combo that has all of the necessary elements to get started.
 This includes a rod and fly-fishing reel that are paired to work well together.
 The best fishing rod and reel combo for the money, in our experience, is this one.